 18. Swim.
 Knowing how to swim, tread water, and float on their back may save a kid’s life one day.
 Invest in those Red Cross badges.

 20. Manage their allowance.
-By 12 kids need their own bank account.
+By 12, kids should have their own bank account.
 And for short-term money management, they can use the three-jar method of SAVE, SPEND, and SHARE.
 It’s also time to start chipping in toward their own cell phone or saving up for the little extras they want.

 21. Engage with their community.
 A kid this age can make themselves useful as a volunteer or even spearhead a fundraiser.

 22. Get themselves up and ready for school on time.
 Bonus points for packing their own lunch and making their own bed before they race out the door.

 23. Take responsibility for their homework.
 Let the kid paint their own damn baking soda volcano.

 24. Pack a suitcase.